-In 2006, God convicted the hearts of a couple named Steve and Julia McRae about the need for an evangelical and reformational church in the Calgary area that would be gathered around expository preaching.
+In 2006, God convicted the hearts of a couple about the need for an evangelical and reformational church in the Calgary area that would be gathered around expository preaching.
 They began meeting on Sundays in a living room with another couple for Bible studies.

 The small group began to grow quickly, and so in early 2007 meeting space was acquired at Rutland Park community centre in west Calgary.
 Among the new attendees were two men, Brock Pavier and Paul Toews, along with their families.
 The young congregation quickly began to look to Paul and Brock as leaders and mentors, and so Clint soon began training them as potential elders for the work of shepherding the flock.

 At first, Calvary Grace Church met in the evenings on Sundays, and many of its families attended other churches at the same time.
 In early 2008, Calvary Grace moved its service to Sunday morning, and virtually all the families committed to attending the church as their home fellowship.
 That spring saw Calvary Grace Church reach a critical stage of maturity, as Brock and Paul were installed as elders alongside Clint that spring and formally began their pastoral ministry.
 This gave the young church a plurality of elders for the first time.
 Around the same time, a seminary student named Jeff Jones, forced to resign his role as a teaching pastor at a Southern Baptist church plant in Calgary because of discomfort with his teaching about sin, joined Calvary Grace Church with his family.
 He was taken on as a pastoral intern in the summer of 2008.
 Sunday morning services at this time were seeing an average of 50 adults in attendance, plus a growing number of children.